 Medicare Part D

 This part covers prescription drug coverage as a standalone policy.
-This coverage only covers the specified brand-name medications, not the generic ones, unless the Commissioner has approved an exception of Social Security.
+This coverage only covers the specified brand-name medications, not the generic ones, unless the Commissioner has approved an exception for Social Security.

 Cost of Medicare Part D